wladimirfrost/beTheHero/README.md

 ## 💻 Getting started

-You can get this application running on your local environment in 5 minutes with these steps:
+You can get this application running on your local environment in few minutes with these steps:

 **Backend**